sebosp/s2protocol-rs/README.md

 ## Interacting with polars

+### TODO:
+- The UpdateTargetPoint Cmd arrow snapshot should contain the unit name, otherwise kindof to have an ability withouth it.

 ### Generating the IPC Arrow datasets

 In the directory ipcs/ one .ipc file will be created per implemented data type.